knostic/open-tools/vulnerabilities_package_scanner/README.md

 4. **Test in controlled environment**: Install lodash to verify scan/purge functionality works
 5. **Backup important data** before purging in production
 6. **Review results** before confirming purge operations

+**Note**: The script defaults to PRODUCTION mode, which scans for real vulnerable packages.
+For testing, switch to TEST mode to use safe packages.

 ### **Permissions**
 - **Read access** required for scanning